jen007/MPC/README.md

 <p align="center">
-   <h2 align="center">Food & Vegetables for Purchase by Gabriela Gutierrez, Rosa Reynoso, Jennifer Lopez</h2>
+   <h2 align="center">Food & Vegetables for Purchase by Rosa Reynoso, Gabriela Gutierrez, Jennifer Lopez</h2>
 										 </p>
 <p>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;</p>

 ## INTRODUCTION
 Micaela's Produce Market is a future groceries ecommerce with essential commerce features.
 Our website is built with HTML, CSS, and Javascript.
-This website for created for a local family business created by Micaela Felipe and Marcos Reynoso.
-Their business is located in Southwest Florida.
+This website was created for a local family business owned by Micaela Felipe and Marcos Reynoso.
+Our goal for devloping this wbesite was to be more involved in our local community and to shine a social spotlight on Micaela's Produce Market.

 ## FEATURES
 Contains 4 Pages: